DigitalDiceworks/ddw-locomotion-system/README.md

-# Natural Locomotion
+# Digitial Diceworks Locomotion System
-Natural Locomotion is a VR movement system aimed at enabling a seemless unrestricted form of movement in VR.
+Our Locomotion System aimed at enabling a seemless unrestricted form of movement in VR.

 ## Social Media
 [Website](http://www.digitaldiceworks.com) |